 The SEC allows us to "incorporate by reference" the information we file with them.
 This means that we can disclose important information to you by referring you to those documents.
 Each document incorporated by reference is current only as of the date of such document, and the incorporation by reference of such documents should not create any implication that there has been no change in our affairs since such date.
 The information incorporated by reference is considered to be a part of this prospectus supplement and should be read with the same care.
 When we update the information contained in documents that have been incorporated by reference by making future filings with the SEC, the information incorporated by reference in this prospectus supplement is considered to be automatically updated and superseded.
-In other words, in the case of a conflict or inconsistency between information contained in this prospectus supplement, you should rely on the information contained in the document that was filed later.
+In other words, in the case of a conflict or inconsistency between information contained in this prospectus supplement and information incorporated by reference into this prospectus supplement, you should rely on the information contained in the document that was filed later.